 Even if they are not in operational condition, older, classic, and particularly rare vehicles sometimes command higher prices since there will be a significant increase in demand for their parts.
 Commonly used cars will also sell for greater money because there is always a need for their spare components.

 Scrap Prices Are Cheaper Than Salvage Prices

 A key factor in establishing a car’s value is.
-Cars are mostly made of steel and aluminum.
+Cars are mostly made of steel and aluminium.
 Market considerations might affect metal pricing—steel rebounds.
-Aluminum prices fluctuate.
+Aluminium prices fluctuate.

 Remember that the value of the vehicle’s remaining salvageable parts is not considered in the scrap metal pricing.
 You should get better rates for your vehicle than scrap steel if it includes reusable components like an alternator or a starter motor; other elements come with expensive onboard GPS, new tires, or anything else that is simple to remove and resell.